joergen7/gruff/README.md

 ### worker_pool

-- worker_pool can be configured to issue warnings if workers are kept allocated for too long.
+- worker_pool does not directly expose the worker process to the allocating client.
+Instead, it manages message passing to and from the worker process by wrapping the calling and event handling APIs of gen_server and gen_fsm.
 - The workers under worker_pool have to implement either the gen_server or gen_fsm behavior in contrast to poolboy and gruff, where a worker behavior has to be implemented and in contrast to pooler which manages generic worker modules.
 - In worker_pool, restarting of failed workers is performed by the supervisor process while poolboy and gruff detect and restart failed workers as a top-level activity.
 - Accordingly, the user has complete control over the supervisor process's restart strategy.
+- worker_pool can be configured to issue warnings if workers take too long to generate replies.

 ## Conclusion